 Dual-Degree Application to the Graduate School.
-See the Graduate School Handbook "Applying for a Dual Degree" for more information.
+See the Graduate School's Applying for a Dual Degree webpage.

 Upon acceptance in to the second graduate program by the Graduate Studies Committee, the Dual Degree Program Plan form must be completed and submitted via GRADFORMS to the Graduate School within one semester of planning the integrated course of study with both advisors.
 This also serves as a notice of final admission.